Rdatatable/data.table/GOVERNANCE.md

 # Governance history

+Feb 2023: change team name/link maintainers to committers, to be consistent with role defined in governance.

 Nov-Dec 2023: initial version drafted by Toby Dylan Hocking and reviewed by Tyson Barrett, Jan Gorecki, Michael Chirico, Benjamin Schwendinger.